ESF-Works

 Practice/National

 Attendance at events will attract interested parties from right across Scotland.
-This audience is reached via a monthly bulletin.
+By monthly bulletin again covers this audience.

 Product/Regional